Refrezsh/strapi-query-builder/README.md

 ### Complex population

-Strapi allows filtering, sorting, selecting fields from the populating data, or do population at even deeper levels.
+Strapi allows filtering, sorting, selecting fields from the populating data, or do populate at even deeper levels.
 There are `.populateRelation()` and `.populateDynamic()` operators for this purpose.

 ```ts